AntiMach/symdexer/vscode/symdexer/README.md

 * `symdexer.packages`: Specifies the packages to index
 * `symdexer.types`: Specifies the symbol types to present
 * `symdexer.fuzzy`: Specifies if searching for symbols should be through a pattern or not
-* `symdexer.useVenv`: Specifies if the extension should search for packages on the current virtual environment
 * `symdexer.venvDir`: Specifies the current virtual environment's path

 ## Known Issues

-Very specific at what it does still.

-*And quite possibly more than that*.
+None that I know of yet.

 ## Release Notes

+### [1.0.1]

+- Changed the way imports are looked for
+- Removed the need to install symdexer manually
+- Removed symdexer.useVenv

-### 1.0.0
+### [1.0.0]

-* Initial release
+- Initial release